smarr/SOMpp/README.md

 Information on previous authors are included in the AUTHORS file.
 This code is distributed under the MIT License.
 Please see the LICENSE file for details.
 Additional documentation, detailing for instance the object model and how to implement primitives, is available in the `doc` folder.
+The omrglue folder is dual licensed under EPL V1.0 and AL V2.0.

 Advanced Compilation Settings
 -----------------------------